Maine Policy Summer

 How to Apply

-Interested applicants should send a resume and cover letter to Mr. Jacob Posik (email@example.com).
-Cover letters should specify the discipline(s) for which you seek consideration, describe your interest and what you wish to gain from your experience interning at a free-market public policy think tank.
+Interested applicants should send their resume and cover letter to Mr. Jacob Posik, director of communications, via email at email@example.com.
+Cover letters should specify the discipline(s) for which you seek consideration, describe your interest in the position and what you wish to gain from your experience interning at a free-market public policy think tank.